Noah2610/deathfloor/docs/FEATURES.md

     above would be required.

 - Basic enemy system: Basic grounded "roamer" enemies that stun the player on contact and simply trace left and right until they either hit a wall or encounter a ledge.

+- Parallax

+- State / switch system for enviromental entities: Define two or more states for an object and be able to set an interval in tiled, based on which the object cycles through its states.
+  Example: Spike platform - state 1 has spikes attatched to the platform on its horizontal sides, state 2 on the vertical ones.
+An interval of 2 sec is being set, thus every 2 sec a short transitional animation is played and the hitboxes are being adjusted.